By: Thu Nguyen

 Read Time: 5 min

 Cloud environments are becoming increasingly complex, with applications and even infrastructures changing constantly.
 Despite their dynamic nature, these environments must be monitored constantly for teams to ensure the stability, security, and performance of workloads running in them.
-Tracking these infrastructure changes is one of the most important—and one of the most difficult—parts of maintaining a cloud environment.
+Tracking these infrastructure changes is one of the most important—and one of the most difficult—parts of maintaining a cloud environment, which is why we partnered up with IBM to created the IBM Cloud Activity Tracker.

 IBM Cloud Activity Tracker monitors activities and events occurring within your IBM Cloud account.
 It provides observability into your cloud systems and services by tracking API calls generated by users and other services.
 These range from user-initiated application requests to IAM and account management actions.
 Using IBM Cloud Activity Tracker, you can view, audit, and even search through these events.